-Historically, the relative abundance of adult northern pike has remained stable, consisting of a high proportion of quality and preferred sized fish (Figure 27).
-Northern pike populations were reduced in 2002 due to severe drought conditions, however the population quickly replenished itself with the recruitment of YOY fishes in 2003 (Table 17).
+Historically, the relative abundance of adult northern pike has remained stable, consisting of a high proportion of quality and preferred sized fish (Figure 31).

-In 2012, northern pike relative abundance was at its highest level ever documented (4 fish/net; Figure 27).
 The northern pike population in Nelson remains stable, despite two significant drawdowns.
-Low reservoir pool elevations have allowed terrestrial vegetation growth in the littoral areas surrounding Nelson.
-If water is available to divert and fill Nelson in the spring of 2018, these newly established habitats will provide excellent northern pike spawning and rearing habitat.
+Low reservoir pool elevations have allowed terrestrial vegetation growth in the littoral areas surrounding Nelson and young (sub-stock) northern pike have comprised nearly half the catch during fall netting surveys conducted in 2017 and 2018 (Figure 31).